LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 This is useful to have on servers, so that a long running task can not be abused to create a DDoS attack.
 Regex is one example.
 There are some "evil regex" patterns that can act as a Denial of Service.
-This Wikipedia article explains about it (Wikipedia ReDoS)[https://en.wikipedia.org/wiki/ReDoS].
+This Wikipedia article explains about it [Wikipedia ReDoS](https://en.wikipedia.org/wiki/ReDoS).
 There may also be an asynchronous task like a network connection that is taking too long, so the program gives up and returns an error.

 ### 3. Do not use dynamic memory after initialization